 Will I have access to the NYU libraries?
-No, Network Winter participants receive access to the seminar Blackboard site in order to access seminar articles and readings.
+No, Network Winter participants receive access to the seminar wiki site in order to access seminar articles and readings.

 If I do bring a laptop, will I have internet access?
 Internet access varies, depending on the location of the Network Winter program.
 Specific information regarding connectivity will be sent to you following acceptance into the program.
 You also may be able to access computers at the seminar locations.

 Do I have access to a hard-copy version of the readings available on the NYU Wikis site for my seminar?
 In most cases, the Faculty Resource Network sends out copies of any books for your seminar to your institutional liaison officer.
 Hard copy versions of additional articles available via NYU Wikis will not be available.
 We recommend that all participants print and bring all articles available on NYU Wikis for your seminar.

 Who is eligible to receive accommodations?
 Housing accommodations in single room residence halls are provided for participants, provided that they reside more than 50 miles from the location of the Network Winter seminars.
 Those who live closer and who wish to reside on-campus, can arrange housing upon availability and payment of a fee.
 Please contact the Network office for more information.